-table - string or None The name of the table, or None if the page does not correct to a table datasette - Datasette instance You can use this to access plugin configuration options via datasette. plugin_config(your_plugin_name)
+table - string or None The name of the table, or None if the page does not correct to a table view_name - string The name of the view being displayed. (database, table, and row are the most important ones.)

+datasette - Datasette instance You can use this to access plugin configuration options via datasette. plugin_config(your_plugin_name)